 Language Python (backend), React (frontend)

 CISO Assistant is the most popular open-source GRC platform, and it continues to improve rapidly.
-Growth from 3,700 to 4,000+ stars and from 100+ to 130+ frameworks since our original review.
+Now at 4.1k stars with 150+ frameworks — up from 4,000+ stars and 130+ frameworks in our April refresh.

 What Works Well

-NEW: Vulnerability management MCP endpoints.
-The MCP server now exposes vulnerability management endpoints, allowing AI agents to query, create, and update vulnerabilities programmatically.
-Combined with reverse foreign keys for vulnerabilities on nested tabs, it’s easier than ever to see how vulnerabilities relate to other GRC objects.
+Vulnerability management MCP endpoints.
+The MCP server exposes vulnerability management endpoints, allowing AI agents to query, create, and update vulnerabilities programmatically.

-NEW: Applied control “degraded” status.
-Controls now support a “degraded” state, giving teams a more nuanced way to communicate when a control is in place but not operating at full effectiveness.
-This is exposed through the MCP interface.
+Applied control “degraded” status.
+Controls support a “degraded” state, giving teams a more nuanced way to communicate when a control is in place but not operating at full effectiveness.

-NEW: Built-in AI chat + framework builder. v3.15.0 brought a built-in chat mode that works with your own models, a framework builder for creating custom frameworks directly inside CISO Assistant, and a visual risk matrix editor.
-The AI integration is native through both MCP and embedded chat.
+Built-in AI chat + framework builder. v3.15.0 brought a built-in chat mode that works with your own models, a framework builder for creating custom frameworks directly inside CISO Assistant, and a visual risk matrix editor.

 What Doesn’t Work Well

 MCP stability.
 Issue #2922 reported broken POST/UPDATE operations.
-While CISO Assistant has shipped multiple v3.15.x releases since then with MCP improvements, users should verify write operations work in their version.
+CISO Assistant has shipped multiple v3.15.x and v3.16.x releases with MCP improvements since then, but users should verify write operations work in their specific version.

 AGPL license.
 The copyleft license may create complications for organizations that want to modify the MCP server and integrate it into proprietary workflows.